-Figure 59: OGR Layer Converter Plugin 🚨
+Figure 71: OGR Layer Converter Plugin 🚨

 - 1. Start QGIS, load the OGR converter plugin in the Plugin Manager (see Section 11.1.1) and click on the OGR Layer Converter icon which appears in the QGIS toolbar menu.
-The OGR Layer Converter plugin dialog appears as shown in Figure ??. - 2.
-Select the OGR-supported format (e.g., ESRI Shapefile ...) and the path to the vector input file (e.g., alaska.shp) in the Source area.
+The OGR Layer Converter plugin dialog appears as shown in Figure 71. - 2.
+Select the OGR-supported format (e.g., ESRI Shapefile ...) and the path to the vector input file (e.g., alaska.shp) in the Source area. - 3.
+Select the OGR-supported format (e.g., GML ...) and define a path and the vector output filename (e.g., alaska.gml) in the Target area. - 4.
+Click Ok

-8Supported formats may vary according to the installed GDAL/OGR package.
+10Supported formats may vary according to the installed GDAL/OGR package.